polyluxus/runxtb.bash/guides/how-to-use-enso.md

    runxtb -s -m <INT> -w <HH:MM:SS> -C enso -- -run
    ```
    The output of this part will be written to `enso.runxtb.out`.
-   Now switch the values for tasks an cpus:
+   Now switch the values for tasks and cpus:
    ```
    --ntasks=<INT>           (was)   --ntasks=1
    --cpus-per-task=1        (was)   --cpus-per-task=<INT>